cetusfinance/cetusfinance.github.io/_posts/gav/2017-09-13-Analytic-Super-Speed.md

 |StagedAnalyticJacobian| 106.3 |   2.030 |  0.7239 |   0.13 | 11500.00 | 800.00 |  19.62 MB |

 So the using staging roughly cuts the time in three and the analytic jacobian basically halves it again.
 I included the memory stats above to demonstrate the trade off - far more memory allocations and GC passes.
 On the whole though, I'd say thats a pretty easy trade-off to live - just goes to show that throwing a solver at a problem is rarely optimal!

+If you want to see how the numbers vary on your hardware, qwack\test\benchmark\Qwack.Curves.Benchmark app (complied in release mode) and select SolvingOisBenchmark - let us know in the comments if you see anything materially different, would be very interesting to see how this scales on AMD hardware and/or on Linux.